 By mutual written agreement, Exhibit B can be modified to either add or delete points, which can be utilized by Enron on a primary or supplemental basis at discounted rates.

-This Agreement will be effective for an initial term of ______ years commencing on January 1, 2001.
+This Discount Agreement will be effective for an initial term of ______ years commencing on January 1, 2001.

-All rates and services described in this Agreement are subject to the terms and conditions of Koch’s Tariff.
-Koch shall have no obligation to make refunds to Enron unless the maximum rate ultimately established by the FERC for any service described herein is less than the rate paid by Enron under this Agreement.
+All rates and services described in this Discount Agreement are subject to the terms and conditions of Koch’s Tariff.
+Koch shall have no obligation to make refunds to Enron unless the maximum rate ultimately established by the FERC for any service described herein is less than the rate paid by Enron under this Discount Agreement.
 Koch shall have the unilateral right to file with the appropriate regulatory authority and make changes effective in the filed rates, charges, and services in its Tariff, including both the level and design of such rates, charges and services and the general terms and conditions therein.

-Except those that become a matter of public record, the terms and conditions of this Agreement are confidential and shall not be disclosed to any person or entity by either of the Parties for any purpose except to the extent required by valid order of a judicial or regulatory authority.
+Except those that become a matter of public record, the terms and conditions of this Discount Agreement are confidential and shall not be disclosed to any person or entity by either of the Parties for any purpose except to the extent required by valid order of a judicial or regulatory authority.

-No waiver by either Party hereto of any one or more defaults by the other Party in the performance of any of the provisions of this Agreement shall operate or be construed as a waiver of any other default or defaults whether or a like kind or a different nature.
+No waiver by either Party hereto of any one or more defaults by the other Party in the performance of any of the provisions of this Discount Agreement shall operate or be construed as a waiver of any other default or defaults whether of a like kind or a different nature.

 This agreement shall be wholly or partially assignable by either Enron or KGPC only with the express written consent of the other party except for assignment to 100% owned company affiliates.
-This Agreement shall be binding upon and shall inure to the benefit of the parties and their successors and assigns.Except as otherwise provided in the FERC’s regulations, this Agreement may not be assigned without the express written consent of the other party, which consent will not be unreasonably withheld.
-All assignments must be made to an entity which meets the credit standards of Koch’s Tariff.
-Any assignment made in contravention of this paragraph shall be voidable at the option of the other party.
-If such consent is given, this Agreement shall be binding upon and inure to the benefit of the parties and their successors and assigns.
+This Agreement shall be binding upon and shall inure to the benefit of the parties and their successors and assigns.

-THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED UNDER THE LAWS OF THE STATE OF TEXAS, EXCLUDING ANY PROVISION WHICH WOULD DIRECT THE APPLICATION OF THE LAWS OF ANOTHER JURISDICTION.
+THIS DISCOUNT AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED UNDER THE LAWS OF THE STATE OF TEXAS, EXCLUDING ANY PROVISION WHICH WOULD DIRECT THE APPLICATION OF THE LAWS OF ANOTHER JURISDICTION.

 If Enron agrees with these terms and conditions, please so indicate by signing the duplicate originals in the appropriate spaces provided below and returning one original to the attention of Koch’s Mr. Dan Kilby.